daten-und-bass/docker-cheat-sheet/README.md

 ### Docker: CONTAINER ###

+> Attach isn't for running an extra thing in a container, it's for attaching to the running process.

 COMPUTE
 * create & run: `docker run -itd -p 3000:3000 -v /source/path/on/host:/destination/path/in/container --name app1_tl1_tl2_1 app1_tl1_tl2_img`
 	* Optional: